lucadibello/mininet-yaml/README.md

 ## Examples

 In the directory [`examples`](./examples), you can find some YAML files that define different network topologies.
 You can use them to test the tool and understand how to define your own network.

+## Development environment

+To simplify the development process, this repository includes a preconfigured Devcontainer (available in directory [`.devcontainer`](./.devcontainer)) that includes all the necessary tools and dependencies to develop and test the tool.

+It follows the open specification of development containers (refer to [Development Containers - Specification](https://containers.dev/implementors/spec/), hence it is supported by Visual Studio Code and other IDEs that support this standard.